OpenRakis/Spice86/README.md

 }
 ```

+*Remember*: You must tell Spice86 to use your assembly code overrides with the command line argument "--UseCodeOverrides true" when debugging your project.
+Along with the mandatory path to your DOS program, passed with the --ExePath argument.

 ## Misc
 ### C Drive
 It is possible to provide a C: Drive for emulated DOS functions with the option **--CDrive**.
 Default is current folder.
 For some games you may need to set the C drive to the game folder.